samuelnihoul/v12/README.md

 Version notes:

 - We are in the process of incorporating our Nuxt.js front template into our React.js CRUD app.
 As per this version both apps are separated.
 - To check out the registry, go to localhost:3000/registry.
 - In the app, to access the project description page, go to "all projects" then hover over a project and click "see more info".
 - If the homepage doesn't load at first, hit refresh.
+- In the registry, wallet autoconnect has unpredictible behavior.

 ## Useful Commands